Last Updated: May 26, 2022

 How does MIND Research Institute protect personal information?Our Site has security measures in place to minimize the risk of loss, misuse, and alteration of the information under our control.
 Your access to the Restricted Pages or other accounts (if you have any) established through MIND Research Institute or the Site is password-protected so that only you have access to that personal information, so keep your password private and secure.

 We provide and require training of all of our personnel involved in the handling, usage, or storage of Student Records or other personally identifying information, which training is renewed periodically.
 This training includes compliance with relevant federal and state legal requirements, including, as a non-limiting example, the federal Family Educational Rights and Privacy Act (20 U.S.C.
 Sec.
-1232g) (“FERPA”) and the Children’s Online Privacy Protection Act (15 U.S.C.
+1232g) (“FERPA”), the Children’s Online Privacy Protection Act (15 U.S.C.
 Secs.
-6501 – 6506) (“COPPA”).
+6501 – 6506) (“COPPA”), and the Student Online Personal Protection Act (105 ILCS85) (“SOPPA”).
 To protect our information technology environment and the data that we store, we take commercially reasonable security measures, implemented with a multi-tier software architecture, that are consistent with standards generally recognized in the industry.
 Please be aware, however, that despite our efforts, no security measures are perfect or impenetrable.
 Due to the open nature of the Internet, we cannot guarantee that any of your information stored on our servers, or transmitted to or from a us or a user, will be 100% free from unauthorized access, and we disclaim any liability for any theft or loss of, unauthorized access or damage to, or interception of any data or communications.
 By using the Site, you acknowledge that you understand and agree to assume these risks.

 Where does MIND Research Institute host its services?
 MIND Research Institute's infrastructure is hosted within the United States.
 We design and implement our systems to provide resiliency against server, segment, and geographic failure, through the implementation of a clustered redundant architecture that yields highly available service endpoints. which provide resiliency against server, segment, and geographic failure.
 We utilize service providers whose systems have been certified for compliance with security standards including ISO 27001.
 We cannot, however, guaranty that systems will never be subject to a security breach, or will be otherwise error-free.
 Additional information regarding our system availability and security practices is provided below, and for additional questions, please reach us at email@example.com.